Indian armed forces one of the finest in the world: IAF chief

 In his address at an event hosted here to mark the 8th Armed Forces Veterans Day, he also asserted that resilient spirit, leadership, and vision of its veterans have laid the foundation of today’s armed forces.

-The programme held at Manekshaw Centre in Delhi Cantonment was also attended by Navy Chief Admiral R Hari Kumar, various senior officers of the three Services, a large number of veterans or their family members.
+The programme held at Manekshaw Centre in Delhi Cantonment was also attended by Navy Chief Admiral R Hari Kumar, several senior officers of the three services, a large number of veterans or their family members.

-“The Indian armed forces, we will all agree, are one of the finest in the world, and have transformed with changing times to meet the challenges of the entire spectrum of warfare,” he said.
+“The Indian armed forces, we will all agree, are one of the finest in the world and have transformed with changing times to meet the challenges of the entire spectrum of warfare,” the IAF chief said.

-The Indian Air Force, in particular, has grown from a very modest beginning just about 90 years ago, to being “one of the most formidable air forces in the world”, the IAF chief said.
+The Indian Air Force, in particular, has grown from a very modest beginning just about 90 years ago to being “one of the most formidable air forces in the world”, he said.

 This has been possible only through the “sustained efforts and yeoman services” rendered by the forces’ veterans over the years, Air Chief Marshal Chaudhari added.